mdshahan8565/mdshahan8565/README.md

 - 👋 Hi, I’m @mdshahan8565
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently state of learning data science
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me
+- 📫 How to reach me below is my email address
+- ✨ mdshahanshekabbassi@gmail.com

 <!---
 mdshahan8565/mdshahan8565 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.